cweeperde/botanaki/terms_of_service.md

 No specific jurisdiction governs these Terms of Service.
 The bot is offered globally without adherence to any specific regional laws.

 ## 12. Termination of Access
 No user will be banned or restricted from using botanaki.
 However, server owners may remove the bot at their discretion.
+The bot owner might also manually remove the bot from any servers if required.